Nefisto/Loot-doc/index.md

 # Loot - A drop table solution

-Loot documentation is separated into two parts, you can access both of them thought the top menu:
+Welcome to Loot documentation, it is separated into two parts, you can access both of them through the top menu:

 **Manual:** Here we introduce you to how the Loot works, a quick start, how Loot was designed and some important concepts.
 Also we provide a guide thought the samples.